githubber/Ospari/README.md

 3. Enter database name, password and username
 4. Open your browser, enter your blog URL and press enter.

+##Directory Structure
+We have chosen to use an unusual directory structure for Ospari.
+The core application actually doesn’t belong to the public folder.
+We have put everything into the public folder to make the installation for the “normal users” very easy.
+With this directory structure you can also install Ospari in a subdirectory.

+We would remove vender packages in the next releases, but we would still provide a single package for the end users.

 ##License
 Copyright (C) 2014 28h Lab - Released under the MIT License.